Overview of CPT codes for Medsien related products

 Annual Wellness Visits (AWV)

-Medsien offers software and solutions for a suite of services – including CCM, RPM, TCM and AWVs.
+Medsien offers software and solutions for a suite of services – including CCM, PCM, RPM, RTM, TCM and AWVs.
 Accurate coding is essential for proper reimbursement.

 Chronic Care Management (CCM) CPT Codes